abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 cut's not square and we all know who did it!"
 That would be so embarrassing.* By owning something, it can become our great achievement or our terrible crime---the heat of pride or the heat of shame.
-So again, "Evaṁ passaṁ bhikkhave--- the wise, noble disciple, seeing thus, becomes dispassionate."
+So again, "Evaṃ passaṃ bhikkhave--- the wise, noble disciple, seeing thus, becomes dispassionate."

 We can see how the mind creates these stupid, absurd reactions and